stormpath/stormpath-documentation/source/auth_n.rst

 The Attribute Assertions (``<saml:AttributeStatement>``) are brought into Stormpath and become Account and customData attributes.

-SAML Assertion mapping is defined in an **attributeStatementMappingRules** object found inside the Directory's Provider object, or directly: ``/v1/attributeStatementMappingRules/$RULES_ID``.
+SAML Attribute mapping is defined in an **attributeStatementMappingRules** object found inside the Directory's Provider object, or directly: ``/v1/attributeStatementMappingRules/$RULES_ID``.

 Mapping Rules
 """""""""""""